-A complete abdominal ultrasound examines those three organs and adds the:
+A complete abdominal ultrasound examines those three organs, as well as your:

-A member of your care team will give you complete instructions before your exam.
-Follow their instructions to ensure the most accurate test results.
+Your healthcare provider will give you complete instructions before your ultrasound.
+Follow their guidelines to ensure the most accurate test results.

 Your provider may ask you to stop eating or drinking some hours before your test.
 In some cases, you may need to drink a specific amount of water right before your test.
 Or you may not need to prepare at all.

-Possibly.
-Having a full (or empty) bladder or stomach can sometimes lead to blurry ultrasound pictures.
-Ask your provider if you should fast before an abdominal ultrasound.
+Depending on your situation, you might need to fast before your abdominal ultrasound.
+Having a full (or empty) bladder or stomach can sometimes lead to blurry images.
+Ask your provider if you should fast before your appointment.

-For an abdominal ultrasound scan, you lie on your back on a comfortable table.
-You will need to pull up or remove your shirt or put on a hospital gown.
+For an abdominal ultrasound, you’ll lie on your back on a comfortable table.
+You’ll need to pull up or remove your shirt or put on a hospital gown.

 If your provider wants to study your blood vessels, your test may include Doppler ultrasound.
 Doppler sound waves detect details of how blood flows inside your blood vessels.

-Yes, the medical community widely agrees that ultrasound is an accurate, safe test when performed by trained professionals.
-Unlike X-rays, ultrasound does not use radiation (which can cause medical issues at high doses).
+Yes, ultrasound is a safe and accurate imaging test.
+Unlike X-ray imaging, ultrasound doesn’t use radiation (which can cause health issues at high doses).
 Ultrasound has no known side effects.

-After your test, a radiologist (doctor who specializes in reading medical images) reviews the ultrasound pictures.
-This medical expert writes a report of the test findings and sends it to your provider.
-You should hear about your results from your provider within one week.
+After your test, a radiologist (doctor who specializes in reading medical images) will review your ultrasound pictures.
+Then they’ll write a report of their findings and send it to your primary care physician (PCP).
+In most cases, this takes about one week or less.

-Providers sometimes use ultrasound to diagnose potentially life-threatening problems in an emergency.
-If your provider suspects an urgent concern, you will get results right away.
+Providers sometimes use ultrasound to diagnose potentially life-threatening conditions in an emergency.
+If your provider suspects an urgent concern, you’ll get results right away.

-If you need an ultrasound test, you may want to ask your provider:
+If you need an abdominal ultrasound, here are some questions you may want to ask your provider: